methodphoto/methodphoto/warped-topographies.md

 ### {{page.year}}

-The Warped Topographies series began over eight years ago with a faulty film eject from my Polaroid SX-70 camera.
-At the time without knowing a huge amount about Polaroids, the way they worked (or sometimes didn’t), their cultural significance and their contribution to photographic history, I simply admired the abstract blobs that appeared from the camera.
-What emerged was something otherworldly, but beautiful.
-I put it away – but every so often it reappeared, and I still liked it but I couldn’t see anything more in this image.
+Warped Topographies began in 2012 with a faulty film eject from my Polaroid SX-70 camera.
+At the time, without knowing a huge amount about Polaroid, the way the films worked (or sometimes didn’t), their cultural significance, and their contribution to photographic history, I put it aside.

+The image that had emerged was something otherworldly, but beautiful.
+Every so often it reappeared during a tidy up,  I loved what I saw but was there more to it?

-In 2016, I returned to image making with my now newly repaired Polaroid camera.
-Learning from the experience of the previous ‘faulty’ eject along with research in how to distress Polaroids, I began to manipulate the films as they ejected from the camera – first by hand, later using tools, heat, fire, and various liquids.
+In 2016, I returned to making images with my newly repaired Polaroid camera.
+With my previous experience of the ‘faulty’ eject, and after much research, I attempted to manipulate the films as they ejected from the camera to emulate the previous effect.

+With advice and a bon chance from []@florintintin](https://instagram.com/florintintin) on Instagram, I  further warped the Polaroids, first by hand, later using tools, heat, fire, and various liquids.
 The images which emerged from these processes became more and more abstracted.

-To me they resembled aerial satellite imagery, with tortured landforms, disrupted river flows, impenetrable forests, glacial melts and ice flows all ‘appearing’ in these fractured works.
+To me they resembled aerial satellite imagery, with tortured landforms, disrupted river flows, impenetrable forests, glacial melts and ice flows; all appeared in these twisted, fractured works.

-As the project picked up momentum, I came across the work of abstract landscape photographers such as [David Maisel](https://davidmaisel.com/works/terminal-mirage/) and [Edward Burtynsky](https://www.edwardburtynsky.com/projects/photographs/water), who depict man’s impact on the environment.
+As the project picked up momentum, I came across the work of abstract landscape photographers such as [David Maisel](https://davidmaisel.com/works/terminal-mirage/) and [Edward Burtynsky](https://www.edwardburtynsky.com/projects/photographs/water), who both depict man’s impact on the environment.
 I also took inspiration from [Paul Kenny’s fabulous Seaworks](https://paul-kenny.co.uk) lifetime project.

-Their work reinforced my conceit that these small-scale works were hand-made imagined landscapes from this and other worlds.
+Their work reinforced my conceit that my small-scale works were hand-made imagined landscapes from this and other worlds.

 Here are a mere 13 images of the approximately 1000 made, so far.